 At this point, the more ideas you generate — the better.

-Mind (or idea) mapping is a creative technique of organizing ideas visually.
+Mind mapping is a creative technique used to visually organize your ideas.

-Having all the ideas transparently displayed in front of you, mind maps will facilitate further idea generation.
+Having all the ideas transparently displayed in front of you will facilitate further idea generation.

 Technique #7: Role-play

-The role-play technique is excellent for discovering diverse users’ viewpoints, and generating new ideas.
+The role-play technique is excellent for discovering the viewpoints of diverse users and generating new ideas.

-During role-play, different people play roles of the different user types.
+During role-play, different people take on the roles of different user types.

 This interactive approach helps you understand various user perspectives and their individual product requirements and needs.